aspose-drawing/aspose-drawing-probe/index.md

 You can find more examples in <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawpath/">Aspose documentation</a>.

-## How to make geometric drawings with arcs and Bezier curves
+## How to create geometric drawings with arcs and Bezier curves

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;